International Moving Company License #: FMC 022380N

 Types of Visas for Italians Moving to the USA

-The USA offers a range of visa types to accommodate different purposes of travel and residence.
-Choosing the correct visa is vital, as it determines the legality of your stay and the opportunities available to you.
+The USA offers a range of visa categories, each tied to a specific purpose and set of eligibility criteria.
+Choosing the correct visa determines the legality of your stay and the opportunities available to you.

 How to Apply for a Visa